Transform Your Home with These Leftover Granite DIY Projects

 Steps:

-2. Polish and Prepare: Smooth the surface and edges of the granite to prepare for the numbers.
+• Polish and Prepare: Use an abrasive to achieve an even surface and neat edges of the granite, getting it ready for the application of the numbers.

 6. Bookends: Literally Solid Support

-2. Polish and Smooth: Carefully polish the surfaces and smooth the edges for a refined look and to prevent any damage to your books.
+2. Polish and Edges: Carefully polish the top surfaces and round the edges to achieve a great finish and avoid damage to your books.

-3. Apply Felt Pads: Attach felt pads to the bottom of each bookend to protect your furniture from scratches.
+3. Put on the Felt Pads: Stick felt pads to the bottom of each bookend so that your furniture won’t get scratched by them.

-5. Arrange on Shelf: Place your granite bookends on the shelf, ready to organize and showcase your book collection stylishly.
+5. Spot on the Shelf: Put your granite bookends on the shelf and let them organize and at the same time stylishly display your book collection.

 7. Whiskey Stones: Chill Without Dilution

-1. Cut Small Cubes: Slice the granite into small, cube-shaped pieces, around 1 inch in size.
+1. Prepare Small Cubes: Cut the granite into small, cube-like pieces, approximately 1 inch each.

-2. Smooth and Round Corners: Use a polishing stone to smooth all surfaces and round the corners to prevent glassware damage.
+2. Smooth and Round Corners: Employ a polishing stone to smooth all the surfaces and gently round the edges to avoid scratching the glass.

-3. Clean Thoroughly: Wash the stones with soap and water, then let them dry completely.
+3. Deep Clean: Thoroughly wash the stones with soap and water, then allow them to air dry.

-4. Freeze: Place the stones in the freezer for at least 4 hours before use.
+4. Freeze: Keep the stones in your freezer for at least 4 hours before you use them.

-5. Serve and Enjoy: Add the chilled granite stones to your drink, sit back, and enjoy your perfectly cooled beverage.
+5. Serve and Enjoy: Pop the frozen granite stones into your drink, relax and savor the taste of your ideally chilled beverage.

 Whiskey Stones in Granite example